|

 If these times don't work for you, just send me an email with some times that work for you.
 I'm sure we can figure something out!

-Tuesday and Thursday after lecture
+Tuesday after lecture

 Wherever we end up talking